‘We were in the air.’ Mississippi family recounts surviving tornado that tore mobile home apart

 Between the thin walls and above the shaky foundation of a mobile home, Cartlidge, 32, miraculously survived a March tornado that carved a path of destruction through Rolling Fork, Mississippi.
 Mobile home residents in the path of a twister’s fury often don’t live to recount the experience.

 “It sounded like a real loud train coming through,” Cartlidge said.
-“And I could feel the wind, it was so powerful you couldn’t even breathe while you were in the air.
+“And I could feel the wind, it was so powerful you couldn’t even breathe while you were in the air.”

 Cartlidge and her husband, Charles Jones, 59, had forged a quiet life in Rolling Fork with their three sons.
 She worked in customer service for an appliance company and Jones for a local auto parts shop.
 They viewed Rolling Fork as a refuge from city life and an ideal place to raise kids.
 The family lived in a mobile home park behind Chuck’s Dairy Bar, a diner that had long been a nexus of local life for Rolling Fork residents.

-Then the tornado tore through the the park, making it a point of misery.
+Then the tornado tore through the park, making it a point of misery.

 Most of the 14 people who died in Rolling Fork when the March 24 tornado hit the Mississippi Delta lived in the mobile home park, with large families crowding into one or two-bedroom units.
 Such living arrangements have been a way to offset the financial strain endemic to the Mississippi Delta, where poverty is prevalent and stable jobs are scarce.